avendeep/tradelit-python-be/UPSTOX_QUICKSTART.md

 3. **Token Validity**: Access tokens are valid for 24 hours (86400 seconds).

-4. **In-Memory Storage**: Currently tokens are stored in memory.
-For production, implement database storage.
+4. **Token Persistence**: Tokens are now stored in MongoDB and automatically loaded on server startup.
+Users remain authenticated across restarts (until token expires). 🆕

 5. **HTTPS Required**: In production, use HTTPS for all OAuth flows.